bufbuild-ru/docs/docs/subscription/migrate/index.md

 # Migrate to your new registry

 **Buf Pro** gives organizations complete control over their development environment through a private Buf Schema Registry instance with a dedicated subdomain, providing an integrated and dependable developer experience.
-This reduces the amount of time spent on tedious and repetitive tasks, freeing up more time for developers to create value for their clients.Our Pro tier gives organizations a private instance of the BSR with dedicated subdomain instead of the public instance at [buf.build](https://buf.build/).
+This reduces the amount of time spent on tedious and repetitive tasks, freeing up more time for developers to create value for their clients.

+Our Pro tier gives organizations a private instance of the BSR with dedicated subdomain instead of the public instance at [buf.build](https://buf.build/).
 When moving to your private instance, you'll need to complete a few basic tasks.

 ## Create tokens